MannyFay/nvim/docs/nvim-commands.md

 For all other contents of this column, I provide the file where I've defined the key mapping.
 Feel free to change them if you like.

+The most of the commands you can type numbers before, to run the command n times.

+---

 ## Commands
 ### Enter Modes
 |Action|Command|Location|